ai-forever/Kandinsky-4/README.md

 ```
 python -m torch.distributed.launch --nnodes n --nproc-per-node m run_inference_distil.py
 ```
 where n is a number of nodes you have and m is a number of gpus on these nodes.
-The code was tested with n=1 and m=8, so this is preferable parameters.

 ## Kandinsky 4.0 I2V (image-to-video)